debuglevel/r-microservice/README.md

-# LaTeX Microservice
+# R Microservice
-This is a simple REST microservice to compile LaTeX documents.
+This is a simple REST microservice to process R documents.

 # HTTP API
-Documents have to be POSTed first to the microservice before you can GET them.
+Analyses have to be POSTed first to the microservice before you can GET their results.
+It is assumed that the R script places its results in a "output" directory.

 ## Add document
-To POST a document, create a JSON file which contains all necessary files.
+To POST an analysis, create a JSON file which contains all necessary files.
 The files are described by their name (may contain a directory) and their Base64 encoded data.

 We will upload two files:
 ```